cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 ![UNDERGANG - MISANTROPOLOGI](/uploads/undergang.jpg)

 You want utterly rotten and disgusting?
 Abysmally heavy and totally crushing?
-Then this is totally for you.
-Denmark's Undergang has quite the little discography under their belt and this one is yet another slab of their familiar sound: detuned and slowly swinging whenever they're not rushing at you like an angry rhyno.
-When I listen to this I can just see a circle pit open up at a show.
-For reference, think Asphyx, Bolt Thrower, and the heaviest of the old Finnish (here we go again) death scene, like early Abhorrence/Amorphis... hell, they even cap the album off with a cover of Disgrace just to emphasize my point.
-It just has that extra layer of grime though that makes them a singular entity.
-Dark Descent put this one out and they also re-release a lot of classic, forgotten stuff in the realm of '90s death, etc. so go check their site sometime.
+This record is totally for you.
+Denmark’s Undergang has quite the little discography under their belt, and _Misantropologi_ is yet another slab of their familiar sound: detuned and slowly swinging whenever they’re not rushing at you like an angry rhino.
+When I listen to this, I can just see a circle pit open up at a show.
+For reference, think Asphyx, Bolt Thrower, and the heaviest of the old Finnish death scene, like early Abhorrence or Amorphis.
+Hell, Undergang even caps the album off with a cover of “The Chasm” by Disgrace, just to emphasize my point.
+It just has that extra layer of grime that makes them a singular entity.
+Dark Descent put this one out, and they also re-release a lot of classic, forgotten stuff in the realm of 1990’s death, so go check out their site sometime.

 https://darkdescentrecords.bandcamp.com/album/misantropologi

-That's all my addled brain can scrape together right now.
-Honorable mention goes to Pallbearer's Heartless, a fine record, not as good as their last but still solid.
-I'll be back with the top punk and hardcore records of '17 later on.
+That’s all my addled brain can scrape together right now.
+An honorable mention just barely left off this list is Pallbearer’s _Heartless_, which is a solid record, but not as good as _Foundations of Burden_.
+I’ll be back with the top punk and hardcore records of 2017 later.
 Until then, stay heavy!